Losing momentum in continuous-time stochastic optimisation: Introduction

-We have introduced the stochastic gradient-momentum processabove.
+We have introduced the stochastic gradient-momentum process above.
 In this work, we analyse this dynamical system, discuss its discretisation, and employ it in numerical experiments.
 We are interested in both, convergence to global minimisers and implicit regularisation.
 Thus, we study three different stochastic gradient-momentum processes: (1) homogeneous mass and homogeneous learning rate, (2) decreasing mass and homogeneous learning rate, and (3) decreasing mass and decreasing learning rate, respectively.
 We now summarise our contributions: \begin{itemize} \item We study the connection between SGMP and the gradient flow, the underdamped gradient flow, as well as the stochastic gradient process.
-These connections allow us to investigate the longtime behaviour of the stochastic gradient-momentum process. \end{itemize} We obtain those connections by considering momentum-to-no-momentum asymptotics (letting a homogeneous mass $m$ approach $0$), and random-to-deterministic asymptotics (for a homogeneous $\beta(u) = \nu u$, letting $\nu$ approach $0$).
-Understanding the longtime behaviour, of course, allows us to study the longtime behaviour of the dynamical system and, thus, eventually the convergence of the algorithm.
-We show the following three convergence results under convexity assumptions: \begin{itemize} \item In the fully homogeneous case, we show that the stochastic gradient-momentum process is close to the stochastic gradient process when the mass is small. \item If the mass decreases over time, the stochastic gradient-momentum process convergences to the stochastic gradient process in the longtime limit. \item If mass and learning rate are decreased over time, the stochastic gradient-momen\-tum process converges to the minimiser of the full target function. \end{itemize} The connection to the stochastic gradient process is especially interesting, as its longtime behaviour in convex settings is well-understood, see \cite{Jin, Jonas}.
-Thus, we can argue here that SGMP leads to a similar implicit regularisation when the mass is small or converging to zero.
+These connections allow us to investigate the longtime behaviour of the stochastic gradient-momentum process. \end{itemize} We obtain those connections by considering momentum-to-no-momentum asymptotics (letting a homogeneous mass $m$ approach $0$), and random-to-deterministic asymptotics (for a homogeneous $\beta(u) = \nu u$, letting $\nu$ approach $0$). {Understanding the longtime behaviour eventually allows us to study the convergence of the underlying algorithm.} We summarise our three main results below and also give informal statements of the corresponding theorems -- the complete versions are given later in the text. \begin{itemize} \item In the fully homogeneous case, we show that the stochastic gradient-momentum process is close to the stochastic gradient process when the mass is small. {This can be understood as the stochastic version of the deterministic result established in \cite{attouch2000heavy-2}.}